kuzzleio/documentation/src/api/1/controller-auth/get-current-user/index.md

 {{{since "1.0.0"}}}

-Returns information about the currently logged in user.
+Returns informations about the currently logged in user.

 ---